ionic-team/ionic-docs/src/content/building/testing.md

 ## Pipes

 A pipe is like a service with a specifically defined interface.
-It is a class that contains one public method, `transform`, which maninpulates the input value (and other optional arguments) in order to create the output that is rendered on the page.
+It is a class that contains one public method, `transform`, which manipulates the input value (and other optional arguments) in order to create the output that is rendered on the page.
 To test a pipe: instantiate the pipe, call the transform method, and verify the results.

 As a simple example, let's look at a pipe that takes a `Person` object and formats the name.
 For the sake of simplicity, let's say a `Person` consists of an `id`, `firstName`, `lastName`, and `middleInitial`.
 The requirements for the pipe are to print the name as "Last, First M." handling situations where a first name, last name, or middle initial do not exist.
 Such a test might look like this: